Dolibarr/dolibarr-docker/README.md

 This image does not contains database, so you need to link it with a database container.
 Let's use [Docker Compose](https://docs.docker.com/compose/) to integrate it with [MariaDB](https://hub.docker.com/_/mariadb/) (you can also use [MySQL](https://hub.docker.com/_/mysql/) if you prefer):

-If you want to have a persistent database and dolibarr data files after reboot or upgrade, you must first create a directory /home/mariadb_data, /home/dolibarr_data and /home/dolibarr_custom on you host to store persistent files, respectively, of the database, of the Dolibarr document fils and of the external Dolibarr modules.
+If you want to have a persistent database and dolibarr data files after reboot or upgrade, you must first create a directory `/home/mariadb_data`, `/home/dolibarr_documents` and `/home/dolibarr_custom` on your host to store persistent files, respectively, of the database, of the Dolibarr document files and of the installed external Dolibarr modules.

-`mkdir /home/mariadb_data /home/dolibarr_data /home/dolibarr_custom;`
+`mkdir /home/mariadb_data /home/dolibarr_documents /home/dolibarr_custom;`

 Then, create a `docker-compose.yml` file as following: